uviclibraries/genai-vibe-code-intro/index.md

 At the end of this workshop, you will be able to:

 1. Explain the main benefits and drawbacks of vibe coding
-2. Security issues
+2. Security issues...
+3. Game mechanics...
+4. Use Desing Thinking techniques to help design an educational game
+5. Create one or more of the following style of games:
-3. Create a flappy bird game
+   - Create a flappy bird game
-4. **MORE OBJECTIVES**...
+   - Create a sound board game for language revitalization
+   - reate a missle command style game for language revitalization
+   - Create a game runner style game for learning
+   - Craete a frogger style game for learning
+12. **MORE Learning OBJECTIVES?**

 ## Hands on Activities